kongfoo-ai/internTA/README-EN.md

 cd $ROOT_PATH
 ```

-Check if there is a file named personal_assistant.json in the data directory.
+Check if there is a file named `personal_assistant.json` in the data directory.

 ```sh
 ls -lh data
 ```

-Fine-tune the model using the data generated in the previous steps and the Xtuner tool.
+Fine-tune the model using data generated by the Dataset Agent and the Xtuner tool.

 ```sh
 sh train.sh
 ```

 Observe the model weights in the train directory.
-The naming convention for the directory is pth_$NUM_EPOCH.
+The naming convention for the directory is `pth_$NUM_EPOCH`.
 ```sh
 ls -lh train
 ```